-Change the pictures in the blank chart (Microsoft Word document) or SMART notebook file to suit your class or needs or use as is.
+Change the pictures in the images document to suit your class or needs or use as is.
 Add the words noun and adjective to the top of the chart.
 The students can drag and write the name of the picture, then write an adjective for the picture.
-Note that you can set the VIEW to dual page for students to drag pictures form one page to the other into the chart.
+Note that you can set the VIEW to dual page for students to drag pictures from one page to the other into the chart.
 Use the same colors for noun and adjective that you used in the anticipatory set.
 Set

 After students complete their own printed charts, review the chart as a class while students self check their work.